Best Vegan Food For Hair Growth

 2. Algal Oil

-This algae-derived omega-3 powerhouse oil is present in a number of vegan alternatives to fish and shellfish, as well as supplements.
+This algae-derived omega-3 powerhouse oil is present in several vegan alternatives to fish and shellfish and supplements.

 Beans And Lentils